-Search Engine Optimization (also known as SEO) is the art form of optimizing your website for targeted keywords so that you rank as high as possible on search engines such as Google.
 Users who search for certain keywords on Google will likely find your website only if you rank high on Google, giving you the opportunity to convert those users into potential paying customers.

 Page Rank is a term used to identify where you rank on a page for a targeted keyword.
 The higher the better.
 Typically, websites that appear in the top 3 results on Google tend to collect the far majority of clicks.
 Results below the top 5 quickly start to taper off, and subsequent pages will get very few clicks.

 When designing a website, it is important to identify who the target customers are.
 Try answering the following questions:

 - What are you selling?